pfsense/docs/source/vpn/openvpn/connecting-from-apple-ios-devices-with-openvpn.rst

 containing the CA and client certificate/keys.

-If attempting to import a previously exported inline style config, first edit the file and remove any lines containing “[inline]” and also “tls-remote”.
+If attempting to import a previously exported inline style config, first edit the file and remove any lines containing "[inline]" and also "tls-remote".
 It should then be possible to import the configuration file.